rust-lang/rust-forge/src/compiler/prioritization/procedure.md

 Remove all [`to-announce` MCPs](https://github.com/rust-lang/compiler-team/issues?q=is%3Aissue+is%3Aall+label%3Amajor-change+label%3Ato-announce) as they were already added in the agenda in their corresponding place.

-FIXME: We need to add `to-announce` also to FCPs and here we would need to also remove the [FCPs `to-announce`](https://github.com/rust-lang/rust/issues?q=is%3Aissue+is%3Aall+label%3Afinished-final-comment-period+label%3Ato-announce).
+Remove all `to-announce` FCPs from [rust repo](https://github.com/rust-lang/rust/issues?q=is%3Aissue+is%3Aall+label%3Afinished-final-comment-period+label%3Ato-announce), [compiler-team repo](https://github.com/rust-lang/compiler-team/issues?q=is%3Aissue+is%3Aall+label%3Afinished-final-comment-period+label%3Ato-announce) and [forge repo](https://github.com/rust-lang/rust-forge/issues?q=is%3Aissue+is%3Aall+label%3Afinished-final-comment-period+label%3Ato-announce) as they were already added in the agenda in their corresponding place.

 For now fix announcements output manually.
-Remove the nonsense no fcps kind of lines when there's content and remove old Finalized FCPs.
+Remove the nonsense no fcps this time lines when there are proposals already filled or when those lines are just repeated.

 #### Fill agenda announcements